talyssonoc/twitter-api-challenge/README.md

 You must also run `npm install` when you have all the requirements.

+## Deploy

+You must set your heroku app on the folder and then just run `git push heroku master`.

 ## Tests

 To run the tests, just run `npm test`